Classical violin in Cuba: 20th century

 During the first half of the 20th century the name of Amadeo Roldán stands out (1900–1939), because apart from an excellent violinist, professor and conductor, Roldán is considered one of the most important Cuban composers of all times.
 He was born in Paris from a Spanish father and a Cuban mother.
 At a later time he travelled to Cuba, obtained its citizenship, and studied with his mother, pianist Albertina Gades.
 Afterwards he went to the "Conservatorio de Música y Recitación" in Madrid, Spain, where he studied violin with Agustín Soler and Antonio Fernández Bordas.

 In 1917 Roldán received the Sarasate violin award and began working in the Madrid Symphony Orchestra as a violinist.
 He also offered concerts in several Spanish cities.
 In 1919 Roldán travelled to Cuba, where began working as a professor, and subsequently, in 1922, he joined the Havana Symphony Orchestra, conducted by Pedro Sanjuán.
 In 1926, he organized together with Alejo Carpentier a series of concerts of contemporary Cuban music, and next year participated as first violin in the Havana String Quartet, along with famous composer Joaquín Turina.
-In 1931, he founded with the pianist César Pérez Sentenat the Havana "Escuela Normal de Música" and was named conductor of the Philharmonic Orchetra of Havana.
+In 1931, he founded with the pianist César Pérez Sentenat the Havana "Escuela Normal de Música" and was named conductor of the Philharmonic Orchestra of Havana.
 Roldán was also director of the Havana Municipal Conservatory, that still bears his name.

 Alberto Mateu (1903-1972) was born in Guanabacoa, Havana, and studied violin at Conservatorio Mateu, from which his father was founder and director.
 At a later time, Mateu travelled to Brussels, where he continued his musical studies.
 He offered concerts in several European cities, as well as in Cuba, where he appeared as a soloist and also accompanied by the Philharmonic Orchestra of Havana.
 He performed in the United States and became a U.S. citizen and lived in Chicago.